Early Learning Victoria centres are inclusive places.

 2. Policy statement

-- ensure all centre children, staff, and other adults at Early Learning Victoria centres are treated with respect, regardless of their background and circumstances
+- ensure all children, staff, and other adults of Early Learning Victoria centres are treated with respect (regardless of their identity, background or circumstances)

 2.1 Requirements